 Knee Tears in Fort Worth

 Knee tear symptoms include a popping sensation, an inability to straighten your leg, and pain.
-Dr. Mark Williams and the team at Texas Injury Clinic in Fort Worth, TX, can create a custom physical therapy plan to help you find relief without the need for surgery.
+Dr. Mark Williams and the team at Texas Injury Clinic in Fort Worth, TX, can create a custom physical rehabilitation plan to help you find relief without the need for surgery.
 Studies show that surgical and nonsurgical treatment of knee tears in Fort Worth provide comparable results.

 The Anatomy of the Knee in Fort Worth